 The company has unveiled other plans for the year, which include the introduction of a new purlin.
 Unlike conventional purlins that have a maximum span of about 8 meters, the new ‘revolutionary’ purlins can go up to 12 meters or more.
 This will give customers more flexible building, fewer frames and foundations, a shorter time to erection on site and savings in terms of both time and space.

 MBS follows the latest international design standards and code of practices when designing a building and applies advanced software to ensure accurate manufacturing and by fast erection.

 MBS has delivered over 30,000 buildings throughout the Gulf, Europe, Africa and South East Asian region for prestigious clients.
 In Dubai, they include the huge Textile City project; a large distribution centre for Agility (formerly PWC); a baggage handling facility at Dubai Airport for DNATA and a project for Nakheel on the World Island.
 Large projects have also been undertaken in Abu dhabi, such as the Al Ghurair galvanising plant and the Al Jazeera Pipe Factory.
-Furthermore MBS has delivered projects in Saudi Arabia, Oman, Qatar, Pakistan, Bangladesh, Sri-Lanka, West Africa, Morocco and Ukraine.
+Furthermore MBS has delivered projects in Saudi Arabia, Oman, Pakistan, Bangladesh, Sri-Lanka, West Africa and Morocco.